Zyzonix/attic/python-exporters/README.md

 ---|---
 [Watchdog - Prometheus](#exporter-for-watchdog-for-prometheus) | Monitor connection to any server with ping and save data to Prometheus
-[Watchdog - MySQL](#exporter-for-watchdog-for-mysql) | Monitor connection to any server with ping and save data to MySQL [Shelly - Prometheus](#exporter-for-shellypm-plug-for-prometheus) | Monitor ShellyPM, power usage ans Shelly system statistics and save data to Prometheus
+[Watchdog - MySQL](#exporter-for-watchdog-for-mysql) | Monitor connection to any server with ping and save data to MySQL [Shelly - Prometheus](#exporter-for-shellypm-plug-for-prometheus) | Monitor ShellyPM, power usage ans Shelly system statistics and save data to Prometheus (Only Shelly devices Gen 1 supported!)
-[Shelly - MySQL](#exporter-for-shellypm-plug-for-mysql) | Monitor ShellyPM, power usage ans Shelly system statistics and save data to MySQL
+[Shelly - MySQL](#exporter-for-shellypm-plug-for-mysql) | Monitor ShellyPM, power usage ans Shelly system statistics and save data to MySQL. **There are two scripts, the first for older Shelly devices (1.
+Gen) and a second for newer ones (Gen 2 and Gen3)!**
 [Weatherstation - Prometheus](#exporter-for-rpi-weatherstation) | Monitor [rpi-weatherstation](https://github.com/Zyzonix/rpi-weatherstation)
 [Weatherstation - MySQL](#exporter-for-rpi-weatherstation) | Monitor [rpi-weatherstation](https://github.com/Zyzonix/rpi-weatherstation) and save data to MySQL
 [Radiation - MySQL](#exporter-for-geiger-counter-sen0463-for-mysql) | Monitor DFRobot Geiger Counter SEN0463 and save data to MySQL